rungalileo/docs-official/.github/CONTRIBUTING.md

 ---
 ```

+When creating a cookbook, all associated code resources will live in the [SDK Examples repo](https://github.com/rungalileo/sdk-examples).
+When raising a cookbook PR, add a link to the relevant PR in that repo so they can both be reviewed and merged together.

 #### How-to guides

 How-to guides are instructional guides focused on solving a specific problem or performing a specific task.
 These are grouped by action, rather than product area, to make it easier for users to find the guide they need based on the action they are trying to take.